 4. Apply the 30 Wears Test for Easy Decisions

 Here’s a trusted method that provides great results.
-Livia Firth, the founder of Eco Age (a company involved in accrediting brands for their sustainability) came up with ‘The 30 Wears Test’.
+Livia Firth, the founder of Eco Age (a company involved in accrediting brands for their sustainability and slow fashion practices) came up with ‘The 30 Wears Test’, a great resource for fashionistas.
 She created her #30 Wears campaign to stimulate fashion lovers to ditch impulse shopping and to only buy a piece if they know they will wear it.

 - Before purchasing, ask yourself: ‘Will I wear this jacket or this pair of pearl earrings at least 30 times?’
 If yes, head to checkout.

 - If the answer is ‘no’, resist impulse shopping.
 No need to invest in items that won’t last longer than a season in your closet.